 1. Determine which tracking vendor will be used for the campaign.

-You will need to inquire with the agency or app publisher you are running the campaign for.
-If you are also the app publisher, then you or a colleague should know what tracking vendor is being used.
+You need to inquire with the agency or app publisher that you are running the campaign for.
+If you are also the app publisher, then you or a colleague should know what tracking vendor you use.

 Setup is simplified for many tracking vendors, as they provide templates for ease of implementation.
 If a tracking vendor does not offer a template for Basis DSP, you can request this by contacting DSP support and introducing us to an appropriate person at the tracking vendor – most vendors are happy to do this.
 You will find support pre-configured in these tracking vendors:

 - Tune Attribution Analytics (formerly MobileAppTracking by Tune)